Pixel Code

 Read and understand those chapters of Quran which talk about the way the Prophet (SAW) presented Islam to people.

-Read the Seerah form some good Seerah booksto see especially how the Prophet Muhammad (peace and blessings be upon him) brought Islam to so many different people, including young people. for some good Seerah books to see especially how the Prophet Muhammad (SAW) brought Islam to so many different people, including young people.
+Read the Seerah form some good Seerah books to see especially how the Prophet Muhammad (peace and blessings be upon him) brought Islam to so many different people, including youth. for some good Seerah books to see especially how the Prophet Muhammad (SAW) brought Islam to so many different people, including young people.

 Advice No. 4: Talk to People As If You Really Don’t Know Them